YaokunLin/ActuaryProgrammer/README.md

 pytest
 ```

-Running `pytest` in the root of your directory will run the test cases written in `Tests/test_api/tests.py`
+Running `pytest` in the root of your directory will run the test cases written in `Tests/test_api/tests.py` or any other file that starts with "test".